GT-ARC/opaca-core/doc/jiac-vi.md

 ## Messaging

-A `BrokerAgent` is a special kind of agents that translate messages to be send to external systems.
+A `BrokerAgent` is a special kind of agent that translates messages to be send to external systems.

 Via the broker agents it is possible to receive any arbitrary byte message.
 Yet in order to understand a message a dedicated format is needed that defines how meta information like headers, receiver or serialization is encoded.